General Betting Guides

 Teams or players with the highest probability of winning are listed first, followed by longer shots further down the board.

-You can place a futures bet at any time while the market is open.
+You can place a future bet at any time while the market is open.
 Once you lock in your wager, those odds are fixed — no matter how the season unfolds afterward.

 Fixed Odds That Shift Over Time